 An Easter Cocktail Recipe Even the Bunny Would Love

 What makes a cocktail an Easter cocktail?
-Well, we really weren’t sure, until the makers of Rosé All Day sparkling wines sent us their Easter Champagne cocktail, which is basically a version of a mimosa.
-It was one of those “aha moments” that had us rolling on the floor laughing at the clever schemes marketers will pitch.
-The drink is a flute of day-glow orange liquid with a nubby carrot shoved over the glass.
-Yes, that is indeed an Easter drink.
-But is a creative cocktail worth drinking?
+We know our way around cocktails in the Eat Something Sexy test kitchen.
+We’ve made hundreds!
+But we really weren’t sure what would make a cocktail an Easter drink until the makers of Rosé All Day sparkling wines sent us their Easter cocktail idea, a mimosa with a rather surprising twist.
+It was one of those “aha moments” that had us rolling on the floor laughing at this drink’s clever yet bizarre appearance.

 TO TRY: A Hare Above the Rest, my other favorite springtime cocktail